haidang17-IA/top10-owasp-blog/_posts/2025-07-10-Broken-Authentication.md

 \### 6.
 Human Negligence

 Human error can result in serious authentication vulnerabilities that are far easier to take advantage of than brute-force attacks, SQL injections, and authentication bypasses.
 This negligence includes actions such as:

--Leaving a computer on and unlocked in a public place
+\- Leaving a computer on and unlocked in a public place

--Losing devices to theft
+\- Losing devices to theft

--Leaking sensitive information to strangers
+\- Leaking sensitive information to strangers

--Writing bad code
+\- Writing bad code